Peter Wilhelm Lund

-Peter Wilhelm Lund (14 June 1801 – 25 May 1880) was a Danish-Brazilian paleontologist, zoologist, and archeologist.
+Peter Wilhelm Lund (14 June 1801 – 25 May 1880) was a Danish paleontologist, zoologist, and archeologist.
 He spent most of his life working and living in Brazil.
 He is considered the father of Brazilian paleontology as well as archaeology.

 Lund was the first to describe dozens of species of Pleistocene megafauna, including the saber-toothed cat Smilodon populator.
 He also made the then ground-breaking discovery that humans co-existed with long-extinct animal species, something which possibly prompted him to terminate his scientific work.
 His comprehensive collections are today found at the Danish Natural History Museum in Copenhagen.

 Early life and education

 Peter Wilhelm Lund was born into a wealthy family in Copenhagen.
 He showed an early interest in natural sciences and was working towards a career in medicine, but following the death of his father, his passion for natural history prompted him instead to opt for that study at the University of Copenhagen.
 As a student, he wrote two prize-winning dissertations.
 One of them, published in German, won him international recognition.